Dental Crowns & Dental Bridges in Hammersmith, West London

 How do dental crowns and bridges affect adjacent teeth?

-Dental crowns cover and protect damaged teeth while preserving the health of neighbouring teeth.
-However, placing a dental bridge involves preparing the adjacent teeth, known as abutment teeth, which serve as anchors for the bridge.
+Hammersmith dental crowns cover and protect damaged teeth while preserving the health of neighbouring teeth.
+However, placing a bridge involves preparing the adjacent teeth, known as abutment teeth, which serve as anchors for the bridge.
 This preparation requires removing a portion of the enamel from the abutment teeth to accommodate the crowns holding the bridge.
 While this process alters the structure of the adjacent teeth, it provides stability for the bridge and restores functionality and appearance to the area with missing teeth.

 Can I get cavities under a crown or bridge?